Nicholas Ingram: Apprehension

+After the murder, Cobb County police put out a nationwide bulletin warning about Ingram's suspected actions and calling for his arrest.
 Witnesses observed Ingram at a convenience store later that night, driving a pickup truck matching the description of J.C.
 Sawyer's pickup truck.
-Three days later, authorities recovered the pickup truck on the side of Interstate 20 in Mississippi; authorities found a receipt from a motel in Lincoln, Alabama, dated June 3, 1983.
+Three days later, authorities recovered the pickup truck on the side of Interstate 20 in Mississippi; it had run out of gas.
+Authorities also found a receipt from a motel in Lincoln, Alabama, dated 3 June 1983.
 Investigators retrieved the motel's portion of the receipt, which had Ingram's handwriting on it, therefore connecting him to the theft of the pickup truck.

 Ingram somehow made his way to California, where he stole another car.
-Afterwards, he fled to Nebraska, where he was arrested for driving under the influence.
+Afterwards, he fled to Nebraska, where, on 27 June 1983, he was arrested for motor vehicle theft and driving under the influence after Nebraska officers recognized Ingram from the nationwide bulletin.
 Police questioned him about one of the stolen automobiles.
-Ingram then told police that he was wanted for two murders in Georgia; Nebraska authorities contacted Georgia authorities afterwards and extradited Ingram to Georgia for questioning there.
+Ingram then told police that he was wanted for two murders in Georgia.
+Nebraska authorities contacted Georgia authorities afterwards and extradited Ingram to Georgia for questioning there.
 Ingram then gave a partial confession to the murders, stating that he remembered his friend driving him to the Sawyers' residence, finding his friend gone, and taking a pickup truck, but that he woke up the next morning in a parking lot in Alabama; he insisted that he had blacked out from drinking too much and that he could not remember a robbery or murder.

 Murder conviction

-Ingram was convicted of killing J. C. Sawyer, 55, a retired military veteran.